BEST (& Worst) Things to Do in Oaxaca for Food, Culture & History Lovers

 2. A blue and white ATSA bus came by first, so I got on that.
 It cost MXN$20.
 A shared taxi from the same place cost MXN$30 (US$1.50).

 3. The bus stopped in Tlacolula on the corner of 190 and Juarez (Google Maps).
-Juarez is the same street the Sunday market is on.
+Juarez is on the same street as the Sunday market.

 The first time I went to Tlacolula, it took 1 hour to get there by bus as the bus kept on dropping off and picking up passengers along the way.